ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 - Data consumers aren't reinventing the wheel and repeating work already done.
 - Data are processed and tidied consistently and reproducibly.
-- Everyone is using the same version of data sets for their analyses.
+- Everyone is using the same versions of data sets for their analyses.
 - Reports and analyses are tied to specific versions of the data and are updated when data change.

 ### DataPackageR